tompassarelli/fennec-ui/README.md

 - 🔗 **Seamless Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons

 - 🧘 **Zen-Mode** - Toggle the entire ui by toggling the sidebar (fullscreen mode not required), with notable benefit for tiling the browser next to other applications.
-  - 🔒 **Zen-Mode: Security** - Hiding the UI can suppress security signals, care was taken to institute guardrails like surfacing some security warnings (ex.
+  - 🔒 **Zen-Mode: Security** - Hiding the UI suppresses security signals, but care was taken to institute guardrails like surfacing some security warnings (ex.
 HTTP site not secure).

 - ✨ **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience